-After watching the video, think about everything that has been covered over the past few weeks.
-From the video, or from the training itself, write down what you have found to be most compelling.
+As you watch the video, think about everything that has been covered over the past four weeks.

+Write down what you have found, or find in the video, most compelling.

 What really stands out to you?

 The extent of the problems that some folks face?
 The power of family in recovery?
 The sense of hope that one can gain from treatment?
 As the training comes to a close, we'd like for you to reflect on what you have learned and will take away to offer more effective service to clients.